Vyral/base-template/_posts/2018-11-19-the-holidays-can-be-a-most-wonderful-time-to-sell-part-1.md

 {% include pullquote.html %}

-It makes no sense to wait til next year to list, so do it now. **Stay tuned for next time, when I will give you six additional reasons** to think about listing your home sooner than later.
+It makes no sense to wait till next year to list, so do it now. **Stay tuned for next time, when I will give you six additional reasons** to think about listing your home sooner than later.
 If you have any questions or need anything, give me a call or send an email.
 I’d be glad to help you out in any way that I can.